This post may contain affiliate links. Please see my disclosure policy for more details.

 At the end of my visit I only needed to go two stops west to Chiswick, but the staff told us the next westbound ferry was full, so we all had to get a ferry east to Circular Quay in order to be first on the next westbound ferry to get a place!
 I could have swam home quicker!

 If you fancy staying longer than just a day to explore or simply enjoy the amazing views of Sydney Harbour, you’ll find a choice of accommodation to suit varying budgets, from camping to waterside apartments, a studio and a Federation home.
 Here are some of your options.
 Click on the link to book or learn more.

 Cockatoo Island Camping

 If you fancy glamping, you can book a deluxe waterfront tent, which includes sun loungers, an esky, two single camp beds and bedding.

-As a cheaper option, you can book a slightly smaller tent without the esky for around $130.
-You can also bring your own tent and bedding and book an unpowered camping spot (around $45 per tent for up to four people).
+As a cheaper option, you can book a slightly smaller tent without the esky.
+You can also bring your own tent and bedding and book an unpowered camping spot.

 The camping ground also has shared bathrooms, a camp kitchen, fire pit and large, covered dining area.